Accio/accio.github.io/_drafts/2020-05-13-TCR-sequencing.md

 ## T cell receptor

-T cell receptor, or TCR, is generated through random rearrangment of genomic loci.
+T cell receptor, or TCR, is generated through random rearrangement of genomic loci.
 The loci are known as V (variable) region, the D (diversity) region, and the J (joining) region.
-The rearragement is therefore sometimes called V(D)J rearrangement.
+The rearrangement is therefore sometimes called V(D)J rearrangement.

 The process of V(D)J rearrangement can be visually expressed in the following